casbin/pycasbin/README.md

 If your code use `async` / `await` and is heavily dependent on I/O operations, you can adopt Async Enforcer!

-1. Create an async engine and new a Casbin AsyncEnforcer with a model file and an async Pycasbin adapter:
+1. Create an async engine and new a Casbin AsyncEnforcer with a model file and an async Pycasbin adapter (AsyncAdapter subclass):

 ```python
 import asyncio